Blackley and Broughton

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was subject to major boundary changes, including the loss of its two City of Salford wards (Broughton), and Kersal and Broughton Park to Salford and Bury South respectively, and the addition of two Borough of Rochdale wards (Middleton South).
+Accordingly, the seat was renamed Blackley and Middleton South, a constituency which was first contested at the 2024 general election.

 Boundaries

-The City of Manchester wards of Charlestown, Cheetham, Crumpsall, Harpurhey, and Higher Blackley, and the City of Salford wards of Broughton and Kersal.
+The City of Manchester wards of Charlestown, Cheetham, Crumpsall, Harpurhey, and Higher Blackley; and the City of Salford wards of Broughton and Kersal.

 Formed following the Boundary Commission for England's review of parliamentary representation in Greater Manchester, this seat is a cross-border constituency with electoral wards from Salford City Council and Manchester City Council.
 This redrawn constituency uses the River Irwell as the eastern border with Salford and Eccles.
 The constituency of Blackley and Broughton is the successor seat to Manchester Blackley.

 This is one of only five seats in the UK that each cover two cities, in this case Manchester and Salford.
 The others in England are Cities of London and Westminster in Central London, and Morley and Outwood in West Yorkshire, which includes parts of Leeds and Wakefield.
-In Northern Ireland the two cities of Newry and Armagh are included in the constituency of that name, and Belfast West includes part of the city of Lisburn.
+In Northern Ireland, the two cities of Newry and Armagh are included in the constituency of that name, and Belfast West includes part of the city of Lisburn.